PRINCE2 (R) Agile Practitioner Certificate in Agile Project Management

 During the course we introduce the basic concepts of common agile ways of working, discuss the purpose and context for combining PRINCE2 and the agile way of working, evaluate the focus areas to a project in an agile context, fix and flex the six aspects of a project in an agile context, and be able to apply or tailor the PRINCE2 principles, themes, processes and management products to a project in an agile context.

-All relevant course materials are provided, including the official publication PRINCE2 Agile.
 The course concludes with the PRINCE2 Agile Examination.

 - Understand the basic concepts of common agile ways of working.